Note Attributes

 In Tinderbox all attributes are global in the sense that they exist and can be given a value for any note or agent, even if it might not be useful in a particular case.
 Just ignore attributes when they don't make sense.
 Put in database terms, Tinderbox implements one big table (flat file style), rather than a set of related tables.

 Note that whilst the document itself does not have an (accessible) $Text property, it does have attributes.
 Thus you can set some document level preferences.
-For instance, you can set the Map view's background color by opening the document's Info view and changing the $MapBackgroundColor attribute; be aware changing this attribute only affects the document only if the current 'item' is the document - i.e. no note selected - and not a note.
+For instance, you can set the Map view's background colour by opening the document's Info view and changing the $MapBackgroundColor attribute; be aware changing this attribute only affects the document only if the current 'item' is the document - i.e. no note selected - and not a note.